GitHub Insights - Capturing Repository Metrics

 The core of the data collection is performed by the Lambda function.
 Here's a simplified version of the main handler:

-export const handler = async (): Promise<void> => { try { const githubToken = await getGitHubToken(); const octokit = new Octokit({ auth: githubToken }); const repositories = await getRepositoriesFromS3(); const insights = await fetchRepositoryInsights(octokit, repositories); await uploadInsightsToS3(insights); } catch (error) { console.error('Error in Lambda execution:', error); throw error; } };
+export const handler = async (): Promise<void> => { try { const githubToken = await getGitHubToken(); const octokit = new Octokit({ auth: githubToken }); const repositories = await getRepositoriesFromS3(); const insights = await fetchRepositoryInsights(octokit, repositories); await uploadInsightsToS3(insights); } catch (error) { console.error("Error in Lambda execution:", error); throw error; } };

 The fetchRepositoryInsights function is where the actual GitHub API calls occur:

-async function fetchRepositoryInsights( octokit: Octokit, repositories: Repository[], ): Promise<RepoInsights[]> { return ( await Promise.all( repositories.map(async ({ owner, repo }) => { try { const repoData = await octokit.rest.repos.get({ owner, repo }); const [ issuesData, pullRequestsData, contributorsData, releasesData, commitsData, ] = await Promise.all([ octokit.rest.issues.listForRepo({ owner, repo, state: 'all' }), octokit.rest.pulls.list({ owner, repo, state: 'all' }), octokit.rest.repos.listContributors({ owner, repo }), octokit.rest.repos .getLatestRelease({ owner, repo }) .catch(() => null), octokit.rest.repos.getCommitActivityStats({ owner, repo }), ]); // Process and aggregate data // ... return { repoName: `${owner}/${repo}`, description: repoData.data.description || '', stars: repoData.data.stargazers_count, forks: repoData.data.forks_count, openIssues: repoData.data.open_issues_count, // ... other fields }; } catch (error) { console.error(`Error fetching data for ${owner}/${repo}:`, error); return null; } }), ) ).filter((insight): insight is RepoInsights => insight !== null); }
+async function fetchRepositoryInsights( octokit: Octokit, repositories: Repository[] ): Promise<RepoInsights[]> { return ( await Promise.all( repositories.map(async ({ owner, repo }) => { try { const repoData = await octokit.rest.repos.get({ owner, repo }); const [ issuesData, pullRequestsData, contributorsData, releasesData, commitsData, ] = await Promise.all([ octokit.rest.issues.listForRepo({ owner, repo, state: "all" }), octokit.rest.pulls.list({ owner, repo, state: "all" }), octokit.rest.repos.listContributors({ owner, repo }), octokit.rest.repos .getLatestRelease({ owner, repo }) .catch(() => null), octokit.rest.repos.getCommitActivityStats({ owner, repo }), ]); // Process and aggregate data // ... return { repoName: `${owner}/${repo}`, description: repoData.data.description || "", stars: repoData.data.stargazers_count, forks: repoData.data.forks_count, openIssues: repoData.data.open_issues_count, // ... other fields }; } catch (error) { console.error(`Error fetching data for ${owner}/${repo}:`, error); return null; } }) ) ).filter((insight): insight is RepoInsights => insight !== null); }

 The collected data is then written to S3 in Parquet format:

-async function uploadInsightsToS3(insights: RepoInsights[]): Promise<void> { const schema = new parquet.ParquetSchema({ repoName: { type: 'UTF8' }, description: { type: 'UTF8' }, stars: { type: 'INT64' }, // ... other fields }); const writer = await ParquetWriter.openFile(schema, '/tmp/insights.parquet'); for (const insight of insights) { await writer.appendRow({ ...insight, date: `${year}-${month}-${day}`, }); } await writer.close(); const fileContent = await fs.promises.readFile('/tmp/insights.parquet'); await s3Client.send( new PutObjectCommand({ Bucket: process.env.INSIGHTS_BUCKET, Key: `github-insights/year=${year}/month=${month}/day=${day}/insights_${timestamp}.parquet`, Body: fileContent, ContentType: 'application/octet-stream', }), ); }
+async function uploadInsightsToS3(insights: RepoInsights[]): Promise<void> { const schema = new parquet.ParquetSchema({ repoName: { type: "UTF8" }, description: { type: "UTF8" }, stars: { type: "INT64" }, // ... other fields }); const writer = await ParquetWriter.openFile(schema, "/tmp/insights.parquet"); for (const insight of insights) { await writer.appendRow({ ...insight, date: `${year}-${month}-${day}`, }); } await writer.close(); const fileContent = await fs.promises.readFile("/tmp/insights.parquet"); await s3Client.send( new PutObjectCommand({ Bucket: process.env.INSIGHTS_BUCKET, Key: `github-insights/year=${year}/month=${month}/day=${day}/insights_${timestamp}.parquet`, Body: fileContent, ContentType: "application/octet-stream", }) ); }

 2. S3 Bucket (S3Resources)